 About Me

 Welcome to my website!
-I am Huilin Zhang, a Ph.D. candidate in economics at Purdue University.
-I am on the 2024-2025 job market.
+I am a postdoctoral researcher in economics at Purdue University.
 My research focuses on Urban Economics, Spatial Economics, International Trade and Applied Microeconomics.
 My current projects use structural models and reduced-form methods to explore topics related to the labor market, including (1) productivity externalities and optimal policies, (2) globalization and CEO compensation, and (3) student-university matching and human capital production.

-“The Productivity Externality of Working from Home: Welfare and Policy Implications” [PDF]
+Productivity Externalities of Working from Home: Welfare and Policy Implications [PDF]

 We build a general equilibrium model to answer the following questions: (1) How do shocks—such as increasing manufacturing wages and technological changes—affect the number and quality of colleges and the distribution of human capital in society?
 (2) How do changes in borrowing costs affect intergenerational human capital formation?
 The model features matching between heterogeneous students and universities.
 Students receive higher human capital from a good match between their ability and university quality.